Counseling

 What is Psychotherapy?

-Psychotherapy, or talk therapy, is a way to help people with a broad variety of mental illnesses and emotional difficulties.
-Psychotherapy can help eliminate or control troubling symptoms so a person can function better and can increase well-being and healing.
-Biolife Health Center uses therapy whereby psychological problems are treated through communication and relationship factors between an individual and a trained mental health professional.
+Psychotherapy, or talk therapy, is a way to help people with a wide variety of mental illnesses and emotional difficulties.
+It can help eliminate or control troubling symptoms, allowing a person to function better and increase well-being and healing.
+Biolife Health Center uses therapy, whereby psychological problems are treated through communication and relationship factors between an individual and a trained mental health professional.

-Biolife Health Center uses several different types of psychotherapy and some types may work better with certain problems or issues.
-Psychotherapy is used in combination with medication or other therapies offered at Biolife Health Center.
-You will be able to work through challenging or influential memories, set personal goals, and work toward desired change.
-The advantages of individual counseling help you have a better understanding of your own self and your emotions.
-It helps you discover your personal strengths and weakness.
+Biolife Health Center uses several types of psychotherapy, and some may work better for certain problems or issues.
+Psychotherapy is combined with medication or other therapies offered at Biolife Health Center.
+You can work through challenging or influential memories, set personal goals, and work toward desired change.
+The advantages of individual counseling help you gain a better understanding of yourself and your emotions.
+It helps you discover your personal strengths and weaknesses.

-The goal of psychotherapy is not to change you, change is your choice, but it is to build awareness, compassion, understanding, respect, empathy, and acceptance toward yourself and others.
+The goal of psychotherapy is not to change you; change is your choice.
+Instead, it is to build awareness, compassion, understanding, respect, empathy, and acceptance toward yourself and others.

 Problems helped by counseling and psychotherapy include: